yfaway/zone-apis/README.md

 ```
 The latest version of this file can be found [here](https://github.com/yfaway/zone-apis/blob/master/habapp/zone-api-config.yml).

+All actions support the following parameters:
+- disabled: true | false
+- notificationAudiences: "administrators" or "owners"

 ## 4. Create a HABapp rule to integrate with ZoneApi.
 Next create the file `configure_zone_manager.py` under `my-home/habapp/rules` (HABapp created this folder earlier).
 Copy
 the following content into that file.